What Ever Happened To These NFL Quarterbacks?

 After retiring, Lorenzen’s weight ballooned up to an even unhealthier 500 pounds.
 It was at this point that Lorenzen realized he needed to change something before his weight consumed his life altogether.
 He launched a fitness program and documented his journey towards weight loss in The Jared Lorenzen Project.
 Since its inception, Lorenzen has shed over 100 pounds and is looking to inspire and educate the youth on healthy eating habits.

 20. Vinny Testaverde

 When talking about tough guys, Vinny Testaverde is a true iron man.
-After an incredible college career with the Miami Hurricanes, Testaverde was selected No. 1 overall by the Tampa Bay Buccaneers in the 1987 NFL Draft, kicking off a professional career that defied time.
+After an incredible college career with the Miami Hurricanes, nearly culminating with a national championship, Testaverde was selected No. 1 overall by the Tampa Bay Buccaneers in the 1987 NFL Draft, kicking off a professional career that defied time.

 Testaverde played for seven teams spanning an unfathomable 21 years!
 It wasn’t until his 10th year in the league at 33 years old that the veteran QB earned his first Pro Bowl selection during his first year with the Baltimore Ravens.
 Two years after his first Pro Bowl, Testaverde earned a second selection during his first year with the New York Jets in 1998, leading Gang Green to the AFC Championship game.

 Life After 40